Dearness Allowance (DA) - Definition, Types & DA Calculation

 Ever since the changes made in 2006 to the DA calculations, the dearness allowance rate has been steadily increasing for central government employees.
 Currently, that percentage for central government employees sits at 50% of their basic salary.
 This is a direct result of inflation and rising dearness rates.

 According to the rules, if the dearness rate goes beyond 50%, it has to be merged with the basic salary.
-This means that public sector employees would get a huge salary hike as other elements of the salary are also calculated on the base salary.
+This means that public sector employees would get a massive salary hike as other elements of the salary are also calculated on the base salary.

 There has been an increasing demand for a dearness allowance merger in recent times as well.
 The government is expected to announce their verdict on this subject in the near future.